Groups We Help

 Read about 'The Plastic Cow Project' your donations funded.

-CUPA (Compassion Unlimited Plus Action) is at the forefront of the effort to expose the unacceptable living conditions of India's estimated 3,500 to 4000 captive elephants and restore these majestic animals to dignified lives in the wild.
-One of India's major animal welfare organizations, CUPA believes this transition from captivity to freedom can best be achieved by means of a national network of advanced rescue and rehabilitation centers.
+WRRC is at the forefront of the effort to expose the unacceptable living conditions of India's estimated 3,500 to 4000 captive elephants and restore these majestic animals to dignified lives in the wild.
+WRRC also provides sanctuary to elephants who have been rescued from the logging and temple industries, in addition to other wildlife.

 Helping Animals across India, Eileen has not only come forward to support Raahat, our shelter for PFA Dehra Doon but she has also been guiding us in various other organisational matters, responding promptly to our sometimes 'marathon mails!